 The colourful, retro African-chic Milk Bar at George Lea Park in Parkmore went all out with its phenomenally popular football World Cup pop-up 'soccer village' in 2018 (there was arguably no more atmospheric place to watch the big games last year) and the sporting fun returns again for the rugby with early morning live screenings happening in the Milk Shed venue.
 There's a full breakfast menu and in recognition of everyone's need to enjoy a lie-in on a weekend hangover they'll also be repeating matches in the afternoon on the big screen.

-The official Absa Boktown fan park is back and happening at two Joburg locations - Montecasino in Fourways and Silverstar casino in Krugersdorp.
+The official Absa Boktown fan park is back and happening at three Joburg locations - Montecasino in Fourways, Gold Reef City and Silverstar casino in Krugersdorp.
 As ever expect massive screens showing all the Springbok games, plenty of promotions, legions of fans kitted out in their Springboks colours and an all-round festive and family-friendly atmosphere.

 Our favourite downtown craft brewery Mad Giant at the 1 Fox Precinct in Ferreirasdorp have long been massive rugby fans and any time there's a major Springboks match on, these guys always bring the party.
 This Rugby World Cup head down to Mad Giant to watch all the big Springboks matches live in HD and partake of some extra special happy hour deals on drinks throughout the match.